… to learn the photographic vocabulary "Glossary of Photography"

 - Angle of view – the scope of the scene that can be taken by a lens.
 The longer the focal length, the narrower the field angle.

 - Aperture – the aperture of the diaphragm is a setting allowing to vary the amount of light entering the camera.
 The wider the aperture, the more light will enter the camera and the brighter the photo will be.
-[Click here to read the full article on aperture and the diaphragm.]
+[Click here in order to read the full article on aperture and the diaphragm.]

 - APS-C: “Advanced Photo System type-C” – characterizes the size of the sensor of a device.
 APS-C sensor at the 3:2 shape ratio